Faces and maximizer subsets of highest weight modules: Classifying (positive) weak faces for simply-regular highest weights

 \subsection{Basic properties of closedness}

-In \cite{CDR,CG2}, Chari et al.~discuss various combinatorial conditions, and study the sets of roots in $\wt \lie{g} = \Phi \cup \{ 0 \}$ that satisfy these conditions.
-These include the condition of being a weak $\Z$-face as well as of being a positive weak $\Z$-face (which were then studied in all Weyl polytopes in \cite{CKR}).
+We now develop some preliminaries in order to prove Theorems \ref{Tface} and \ref{Trigid}.
+In \cite{CDR,CG2}, Chari et al discuss various combinatorial conditions, and study the sets of roots in $\wt \lie{g} = \Phi \cup \{ 0 \}$ that satisfy these conditions.
+These include the condition of being a weak $\Z$-face as well as of being a positive weak $\Z$-face (which were subsequently studied in all Weyl polytopes in \cite{CKR}).
 Another result from \cite{CDR} is as follows:

-{\it ``A proper subset $Y \subset \Phi^+$ is a weak $\Z$-face if and only if: $\alpha + \beta, \alpha + \beta - \gamma \notin \Phi\ \forall \alpha,\beta \in Y, \gamma \in \Phi \setminus Y$."}
+\textit{``A proper subset $Y \subset \Phi^+$ is a weak $\Z$-face if and only if: $\alpha + \beta, \alpha + \beta - \gamma \notin \Phi\ \forall \alpha,\beta \in Y, \gamma \in \Phi \setminus Y$.''}

 In other words, $(Y + Y) \cap \Phi = (Y + Y) \cap [\Phi + (\Phi \setminus Y)] = \emptyset$.
 It is natural to ask how to extend this condition to arbitrary modules $\vla$.
 To do so, note that $0 \in \wt L(\theta) \setminus Y$, so that the above condition is equivalent to the following: